 | SEND Consultancy Group | Independent Kent SEND advocates and consultants | thesendconsultancygroup.co.uk |

 Legally, 20 weeks from assessment request to final plan.
-In practice, Kent frequently runs over this.
-Track every date and chase in writing if deadlines slip.
-Contact IASK if Kent is not meeting statutory timeframes.
+In practice, the 20-week deadline is not always met.
+Track every date and follow up in writing if deadlines slip.
+Contact IASK if statutory timeframes are not being met.

 No. EHCPs are based on needs, not diagnosis labels.
 However, having a diagnosis (or a professional report describing needs) strengthens your evidence base considerably.

 Yes.
 You can request a maintained mainstream school, a maintained special school, an academy, or an independent special school.
 Kent must comply with your preference unless the school is unsuitable for your child, it would harm other children's education, or it is not an efficient use of resources.
-You will need to make a strong case for an independent school, as Kent will resist funding these.
+You will need to make a strong case for an independent school, as local authorities generally prefer maintained alternatives and may challenge independent school placements on cost grounds.

-Schools sometimes discourage EHCP requests — sometimes for good reasons, sometimes not.
+Schools may not always support an EHCP request — this can be for a variety of reasons.
 You have the right to request an assessment directly without the school's support.
 IPSEA or IASK can help if you're being pushed back.

 Once issued, an EHCP must be formally reviewed every 12 months.
 The review can maintain, amend, or cease the plan.
 You have the right to request changes at annual review.
 If you disagree with the outcome, you can appeal.
 Do not miss annual reviews — they are your main opportunity to update provision as your child's needs change.